Data Protection Policy

 Our web pages sometimes integrate and display external content (such as YouTube videos, graphics, maps, etc.) from the aforementioned third-party providers, including Facebook, Google, Twitter, YouTube, Xing, etc. The protection of your data is also important to us in this context.
 Therefore, these services are generally integrated via the state-of-the-art data protection-compliant solution from the c’t Shariff project (https://www.heise.de/ct/artikel/Shariff-Social-Media-Buttons-mit-Datenschutz-2467514.html) or via similar technical procedures.

 In this way, we ensure no type of (personal) data is transferred to the external providers when you access our website.
 Otherwise, the integration of this type of external content would lead to a connection being established to the external server directly on visiting the website and thus also to the transmission of your (personal) data to this external server, including your IP address, the browser type you use and your operating system, the websites from which your system is forwarded to the external embedded web pages, the time of visit, etc., so that your activity on the Internet can be logged by the external provider and tracked for statistical and marketing purposes.
 This connection to external servers, which is automatic and established in the background without any action on your part, is initially prevented by the above solutions.
 Thus you can decide for yourself, by giving your consent in accordance with Art.
 6(1) Sentence 1(a) GDPR, whether to transfer data to the external servers, which may be located in non-European countries (e.g. the USA, see above).
-Once consent has been given – if this is what you require and expressly select – it will be saved in a technically essential cookie for a period of seven days.
+Once consent has been given – if this is what you require and expressly select – it will be saved in a technically essential cookie for a period of seven days, respectively umlimited for the selection of the external search engine.

 You will only transfer (personal) data, including your IP address, by actively, independently and voluntarily, i.e., without coercion or pressure, clicking on the (“Shariff”) button to establish the connection to the external server.
 For this reason, we have no influence on the data collected and data processing operations at the external service provider, so that we can also provide no information about the purpose and scope of data processing or storage duration / deletion.
 Also, at this point, we would like to first of all refer you to the above-mentioned data protection policies and the objection/revocation and deletion options, etc., of the external providers used by us.